the2727/Sol-s-sniper/README.md

 Execute `install.bat` to set up the project.

 ## Step 5: Open the Main Folder
-Once installation is complete, navigate to the main folder.
-You're all set! 🚀
+Run the main.py folder located in the Main folder.

 ---
 *this is my first html project so ik its bad 😭*